 Another of France’s South Pacific territories, the tiny island nation of Wallis and Futuna lies between Samoa and Fiji.
 Be on deck just after sunrise, as National Geographic Orion navigates the channel into the lagoon at Wallis Island, where we’ll anchor for the day.
 Visit the Cathedral of Our Lady of the Assumption, Mata-Utu, a stunning edifice built of blue volcanic stone chiseled and trimmed by hand, or the Church of St. Joseph, with its colorfully decorated interior.
 Later, snorkel, kayak or stand-up paddleboard from one of the tiny islets offshore.
 (B,L,D)

 Enter the island nation of Fiji with a stop at Taveuni, where you'll experience warm Fijian welcomes at the village of Waitabu and snorkel in one of the Pacific’s most successful community marine parks.
 Explore the waterfalls of nearby Bouma National Heritage Park, and dive nearby reefs.
 Witness a dramatic firewalking ceremony, at Beqa Island.
 (B,L,D)

 Disembark in Lautoka this morning.
-Take a tour of western Viti Levu Island then transfer to the international airport at Nadi for flights home.
-(Day 16: B,L)
+Take a tour of western Viti Levu Island then transfer to the international airport at Nadi for your overnight flight home.
+(B,L)

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.